Mongen-Initiative/africa-givers/docs/blog/posts/first_post.md

 # New Website!

-As part of our mission to generate more exposure of the work done by the foundation, we have created a new website
+As part of our mission to generate more exposure of the work done by the charity, we have created a new website

 <!-- more -->